cs100/Mellow-Rain/README.md

  >          [Jimmy Delgado-Hernandez](https://github.com/Maker424)

 ## Project Description
- > Our group project is a text-based RPG game that utilizes only text to interact with the game with no visuals.Our game is called "Mellow Rain", and it is about a greek soldier, who was born with one arm, who grew up to become a soldier to then fight under Alexander the Great on his war conquests.
+ > Our group project is a text-based RPG game that utilizes only text to interact with the game with no visuals.
+Our game is called "Mellow Rain", and it is about a greek soldier, who was born with one arm, who grew up to become a soldier to then fight under Alexander the Great on his war conquests.
 He will be in a scout brigade with 3 others in his party and will usually fight alone or alongside the party against other small groups of soldiers.
  > This project is interesting for us because we all have interest in video games and played through turn based games at least once in our life.
 By being able to create a project in creating our own text-based RPG game, we're interested in learning how the inside and behind the stage concept for how these games are planned and executed and what hidden problems and situations we might encounter and resolve through creating our own version.
  > The project will be put together in the programming language of C++.
 Any additional tools or technologies we implement in the future will be listed as we progress.
  > The input for our projects will be user's decisions on what ability/move they want to utilize per turn while our output will be a text summary of what occured          after every turn in addition to beginning/endings of events.
 This project provides features such as classes and attributes/elements that will affect turns/special      interactions between user's characters and opponents.
 (Ex.
 Classes with higher speed will attack first; doing fire element damage to grass element opponents will      do 2x damage; etc)